bjoernbuth/virtualenv-switcher/README.md

 ## Installation

+Prerequisites: a virtualenv with Python 3.5.

-The recommended way to install Virtualenv Switcher is to create a virtualenv and install into it.
-After the virtualenv is created, activate it, install `virtualenv-switcher` using `pip` and complete the installation by appending the `vs` function and its completion configuration to your bash profile:
+This will install `virtualenv-switcher` using `pip` and append the `vs` function and its completion configuration to your bash profile:

     (vs-env) $ pip install virtualenv-switcher
     (vs-env) $ vs-install >>~/.bashrc
     (vs-env) $ source ~/.bashrc

-After you configure the path for exposing the commands from virtualenvs you can run `vs-install -x` and it will expose all the commands provided by Virtualenv Switcher.

 ## Configuration